robinwyss/dt-oafeatures-utils/python/README.md

                         The Dynatrace Environment to query -t TOKEN, --token TOKEN
+                        The Dynatrace API Token to use -o OPTION, --option OPTION
+                      The OneAgent feature to toggle, can either be [clv] for code-level vulnerabilities or [rap] for runtime application protection
-                        The Dynatrace API Token to use -p PROCESS_GROUPS [PROCESS_GROUPS ...], --process-groups PROCESS_GROUPS [PROCESS_GROUPS ...]
+  -p PROCESS_GROUPS [PROCESS_GROUPS ...], --process-groups PROCESS_GROUPS [PROCESS_GROUPS ...]
                         List of Process Group IDs
   -f FILE, --file FILE  CSV file containing the Process Group in the first column (no header)